anujshri93/Animal-NGO-Project/readme.md

-Hope_For_Strays_Animal_NGO_Website
+Hope for Strays (Animal NGO Webpage) - MERN stack Project Feel free to suggest any updates and submit a pull request

 Purpose
+The project is centered on an animal NGO.
+Aims to make a tangible impact on society by supporting animal welfare.
-The project centers on an animal NGO, aiming to support animal welfare.
-It showcases a comprehensive skill set in both front-end and back-end development, merging technical challenges with a socially relevant cause.
+Showcases a comprehensive skill set in both front-end and back-end development.
+Merges technical challenges with a socially relevant cause.
+Enhances both professional portfolios and societal contributions.
 Key Functionalities
-Donate Money: Users can contribute financially to support the NGO.
+Empowers users to donate money.
-Monitor Donations: Users can track how their donations are utilized.
+Allows users to monitor how their donations are utilized.
-Volunteer Opportunities: Users can sign up to volunteer their time.
+Provides opportunities for users to volunteer their time.
-Assistance Requests: Users can submit requests for help for animals in need.
+Includes an "ask for help" form for users seeking assistance.
+Ensures comprehensive support within the platform.
 Admin Interface
 Secured with JSON Web Tokens (JWT) for authentication.
+Grants administrators access to crucial functionalities.
-Admins can view donation and volunteer lists.
+Allows checking of donation and volunteer lists.
-Allows management of volunteer information, including updates and deletions.
+Enables management of volunteer information by allowing deletion and updates.
 Technology Stack
 Backend
-Express.js: Backend framework.
-MySQL: Database management system.
+Utilizes Express.js for the backend framework.
+MySQL serves as the database management system for robust data storage and retrieval.
-JSON Web Tokens (JWT): For authentication.
+JSON Web Tokens (JWT) are employed for authentication to safeguard against unauthorized access.
-CORS: Handling cross-origin requests.
-bcrypt: For password hashing and authentication security.
+CORS (Cross-Origin Resource Sharing) is used for handling cross-origin requests to enable seamless communication between web resources. bcrypt is implemented for password hashing and authentication security to protect user credentials and sensitive information.
-MVC Design Pattern: To structure the backend efficiently.
+Implements the Model-View-Controller (MVC) design pattern to structure the backend efficiently.
 Frontend
-React.js: Dynamic and responsive user interface.
+React.js is used to provide a dynamic and responsive user interface.
-React Bootstrap: Stylish and responsive UI components.
+React Bootstrap for stylish and responsive UI components.
-React Router Dom: Navigation between views.
+React Router Dom for seamless navigation between different views.
-React Router Bootstrap: Integration with Bootstrap.
+React Router Bootstrap for integrating React Router with Bootstrap.
-Axios: Making HTTP requests.
-AG-Grid: Advanced data grid functionality.
+Axios for making HTTP requests to interact with the backend.
+AG-Grid for advanced data grid functionality, enhancing data display and interaction.
 Impact
+The project aims to demonstrate technical proficiency.
+Seeks to make a meaningful contribution to animal welfare and societal well-being.
-The project aims to demonstrate technical proficiency while contributing to animal welfare.
-It empowers users to donate, volunteer, and seek assistance, creating a positive impact on animals and their care.
+Empowers users to donate, volunteer, and seek assistance within the platform.
+Endeavors to create a positive impact on the lives of animals and those dedicated to their care.
 Getting Started
 Update Database Configuration
-Modify MySQL settings in DbConstants.js:

-javascript
-Copy code
+Modify the MySQL information and input your database user and password information in:

+DbConstants.js file:

 export const DB_HOST = 'localhost';
 export const DB_USER = '';
 export const DB_PASS = '';